swissup/deployer/README.md

  - releases dir contains deploy releases of magento application,
  - shared dir contains config, var and pub resouyrces which will be symlinked to each release
  - current is symlink to last release,
- - .dep dir contains special metadata for deployer (releases log, deploy.log file, etc).
+ - .dep dir contains special metadata for deployer (lock, releases log, deploy.log file, etc).

 Configure your server to serve files from the current folder.
 For example if you are using [nginx](https://github.com/magento/magento2/blob/2.2-develop/nginx.conf.sample#L11) next: